jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I saw this in insurance claims all the time.
 When their tools stopped working, they craved instructions to get a new car, boat, house.
 Give clear next steps and they respond where a million promises and guarantees fall flat.

 But if our tools still work, like a DVD in the Internet Age, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
 Watch cable news or visit a movie theater today to see it yourself.
-Or ask why professors—who are supposed to learn and spread knowledge—still dislike updating a free encyclopedia so much.
+Or ask why despite academia's founding logic being open, distributed, and reproducible knowledge, today's professors still resist updating a free encyclopedia.

 Or you can read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
 The pattern is the same: holders of outdated technology defending their position with stories, trying to keep the past alive long enough to preserve their status.